dougUCN/LANE/README.md

 ### 3. Styling (CSS)

 This project uses Tailwind CSS framework for styling.
 To maintain consistency across the codebase, please do not create custom css files.
-Instead, all styling should be done in the HTML/React JSX.
+Instead, all styling should be done in HTML/React JSX files.
 For more information on Tailwind CSS, please refer to the [official docs](https://tailwindcss.com/docs/utility-first) or try it out [here](https://play.tailwindcss.com/).